Frostie314159/unofficial-awdl-docs/src/Introduction.md

 ## Contents

 In these docs, you will partialy find an explanation for the AWDL frame format, as well as an explanation for the operation of the AWDL protocol.
-This is also partialy linked to the [awdl-frame-parser](https://crates.io/crates/awdl-frame-parser) crate, which was built by me, so expect refrences to it throughout the docs.
+A refrence implementation is available, in the shape of the [awdl-frame-parser](https://crates.io/crates/awdl-frame-parser) crate, which was built by me, so expect refrences to it throughout the docs.
 Lastly there is a section for bugs found in the AWDL protocol itself.

 - [Terminology](./Terminology.md)